Health and safety adviser

 You will need to be able to apply your communication skills when writing reports or dealing with employers.
 You’ll also be expected to have a good knowledge of health and safety legislation.

 Most health and safety advisers get into this role by either completing a qualification and then looking for work or studying whilst working.
-It is common for advisers to enter this profession with a degree level qualification.
+It is becoming more common for advisers to enter this profession with a degree level qualification.

 As a health and safety adviser, officer or practitioner, it would be your aim to prevent accidents, injuries and health problems in the workplace.
 You would create health and safety policies, and make sure that employers and workers put them into practice and follow safety laws.